-With the Config Panel web application, you can create netfilter rules to control access to the matrix system.
-After a netfilter rule is created, the open system access is deactivated and all incoming data packets are compared to the netfilter rules.
+With the Config Panel web application, you can create netfilter rules to control the access to the matrix system.
+After a netfilter rule has been created, the open system access is deactivated and all incoming data packets are compared to the netfilter rules.